 Our first stop was next to a river bank on the Southern East side of Iceland towards Diamond beach.
 We were looking to drive about 2.5 more hours to the South-East point from Vik to get to the Icebergs.
 Beauty of Iceland keeps getting better as we go to those no touristy parts of the country.

 Green moss on volcanic rocks is a rarely seen phenomena in the world, but you have it again, Iceland is the place known for that spectacle.
 We wanted to showcase that in our images.
-So, we stopped in the middle of nowhere on the side of the road to snaps a few images showcasing that natural occurrence.
+So, we stopped in the middle of nowhere on the side of the road to snap a few images showcasing that natural occurrence.

 At the end of 2.5 hours of driving, we made it to Diamond beach.
-Unfortunately, there was not much of diamond formations left.
+Unfortunately, there were not many of diamond formations left.
 Light was dimming at this point around 9 pm.
 Like I said, this place is full of surprises so don’t despair.
 On the opposite side of Diamond beach, there are icebergs which are unique.
 We had never seen anything like that and it was honestly great to photograph.

 Nature has definitely blessed this land.
 Here are some images around 11:30pm.